 Azure Cosmos DB pricing

-Start your Azure free account and get a $200 credit for 30 days.
-Plus now get 12 months of free access to Azure Cosmos DB.
+Start your Azure free account and get a $200 credit for 30 days, plus get 12 months of free access to Azure Cosmos DB.

 US government entities are eligible to purchase Azure Government services from a licensing solution provider with no upfront financial commitment, or directly through a pay-as-you-go online subscription.